-Who can visit the dome?
+Who can climb the dome?

 How many people go up to the dome at a time?

-How can I contact you?
+How can I get in contact with you?

-Do you do tours on weekends?
+Do you visit on weekends?

-Are you closed in winter?
+Close in winter?

 Will there still be visits next year?

-See the booking link https://ticketline.sapo.pt/evento/porto-360-51041 for the most up to date information.
+See the link of reservations inhttps://ticketline.sapo.pt/evento/porto-360-51041 for the most up-to-date information.

-And at night, are there also visits?
+And at night, are there visits too?

-Do you do tours outside your normal schedule?
+Do you climb beyond your normal schedule?

-Where is the entrance of Porto 360?
+Where is the entrance to Porto 360?

-At door 3 of the Super Bock Arena - Rosa Mota Pavilion, in the heart of the Crystal Palace Gardens.
-Right next to the point identified on Google Maps as "Super Bock Arena - Pavilhão Rosa Mota".
+At door 1 of the Super Bock Arena - Pavilhão Rosa Mota, in the heart of the Palácio de Cristal Gardens.

-What is the itinerary of the visit?
+What is the route of the visit?

 Buying the tickets

-Do you recommend buying the tickets in advance?
+Do you recommend buying tickets in advance?

 And for large groups?

-What if we don't have a ticket?
+What if we don't have a purchased ticket?

 No, all reservations require immediate payment.